koudounasalkis/Subgroup-Analysis-in-Speech-Models/README.md

 We present a novel methodology for automating the characterization and comparison of metadata-generated subgroups.
 The number of subgroups grows exponentially with the number of metadata attributes.
 Hence, it becomes infeasible to enumerate and evaluate them using naive approaches.
 Our proposed approach capitalizes on the [recent advancements in model bias analysis](https://ieeexplore.ieee.org/abstract/document/10095284) to address this challenge.
 The critical insight lies in recognizing that although the number of subgroups is exponential, the number of subgroups that exceed a certain coverage threshold (e.g., containing at least 0.1% of the dataset) is generally manageable.
-These subgroups, called *frequent subgroups*, possess practical and statistical significance.
+These subgroups - called *frequent subgroups* - possess practical and statistical significance.
 On top of the generated patterns, we shortlist the subgroups with maximal **intra- and cross-model gaps**.
 They respectively provide end-users with explainable representations of problematic subgroups within a given SLU task and across different (but comparable) SLU models.